crystallabs/crysterm/README.md

 screen.
 For efficiency, painter's algorithm is used, only changes ("damage") are rendered, and renderer can optionally make use of CSR (change-scroll-region) and/or BCE (back-color-erase) optimizations (see `OptimizationFlag`).

+Calling `render` whereever appropriate is not a concern because there is code making sure that render runs at most once per unit of time (currently 1/29th of a second) and all accumulated changes are rendered in one pass.

 When state has been set up for the first time and the program is to start running the display, one generally calls `Screen#exec`.
 This renders the specified (or default) window and starts running the